Backchannel vs Meetily

 docker compose up --build, add a Gemini API key (or a

-start builds images and downloads models -- Meetily's installer
+that the first start builds images and downloads models -- Meetily's

 Common questions